gh-andre/KeePassFont/README.md

 * Upgrade solution to Visual Studio 2022, remove `UpgradeLog.htm`
   and commit changes.

+  Note that starting from v2.58, there is an upgraded solution in the source distribution - `KeePass_2.sln`, which may be used instead.
 * Retarget all projects to use the .Net Framework v4.8.
 The original .Net v4.0 is no longer installed on GitHub runners.
 Note, however, that very little testing was done with running a mix of original